International Human Rights Award

 The Section seeks individuals who have advanced justice and human rights through:

 (1) sustained, exceptional, and direct representation of and advocacy for persons whose human rights have been violated;

 (2) creation or significant expansion of access to a legal system for persons whose human rights may be or have been violated; and/or

 (3) direct representation in one or more cases that resulted in significant benefits to persons or groups whose human rights are or were on the verge of being violated.

-The award will be presented by the Section in August during the ABA Annual Meeting in San Francisco, CA.
+The award will be presented by the Section in August during the ABA Annual Meeting in Boston, MA.